tabcat/limo-hijacker/README.md

 This project is more of an **art project** and **learning process** for myself.
 I recommend using eth.limo without this extension normally.

+⚠️ **Only working in Firefox as it relies on [webRequest.filterResponseData](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/filterResponseData).** ⚠️

 ## How does it work?

 The extension: